 ITINERARY & MAP

 Start the day with a nutritious breakfast.
 You will be trekking today around 6 hours, mostly uphill, so you will need the sustenance.
-We trek westwards from Hazorchashma lake towards Tovassang Pass, climbing steadily as it is at an altitude of 3300m.
-The exertion is well worth the effort, though, as we’ll be treated to an incredible view over the stunning Sarmat Gorge.
-We’ll continue on through the breathtaking Danisher Gorge, camping along the way.
+We trek westwards from Hazorchashma lake towards Tovassang Pass, climbing steadily as the pass is at an altitude of 3350m.
+The exertion is well worth the effort, though, as we will be treated to an incredible view over the stunning Sarmat Gorge.
+We continue on, through the breathtaking Danisher Gorge, camping along the way.

 Fortunately, what goes up must come down and it’s downhill all the way today.
 We’ll stroll down the trail that leads through dense forest to the small village of Khomori Goitan before crossing the Archamaidon and Sarmat rivers.
 We’ll be glad of our crew and their pack mules who’ll take the hard work out of carrying our gear, leaving us free to focus our attention solely on the unmissable scenery that unfolds before us.
 Our goal today is to reach the Duoba campsite, located at 1870 metres above sea level at the confluence of the Archamaidon and Sarmat rivers.

 Another day’s trekking begins this morning, and a very pleasant walk it is too.
-Our route hugs the banks of the Archamaidon River; in comparison to the rocky slopes, the meadows which surround the river are lush from the water used to irrigate them.
-We’ll follow the main road past the villages of Voru and Gaza where we’re sure to get a friendly wave and a warm welcome from those who live there.
-Central Asia is well-known for its hospitality and in that respect Tajikistan is no different to its neighbours.
-Locals will want you to take a photo and will be as keen to learn more about your life as you are theirs.
-Having broken for lunch somewhere along the way, we’ll hike until we reach the village of Zimtut, where we are welcomed by a friendly family in their house, where we will have dinner and overnight.
+Our route hugs the banks of the Archamaidon River.
+In comparison to the rocky slopes, the meadows which surround the river are lush from the water used to irrigate them.
+We follow the main road past the villages of Voru and Gaza.
+Having broken for lunch somewhere along the way we will hike until we reach the village of Zimtut, where we are welcomed by a friendly family in their house, where we will have dinner and overnight.
 There will be some time to discover the charming village of Zimtut and get acquainted with the villagers.

-Today it’s time to say a fond farewell to Tajikistan.
-Our driver will accompany you for your transfer to Dushanbe International Airport.
+Today it is time to say a fond farewell to Tajikistan.
+Early morning transfer to Dushanbe International airport.
 We sincerely hope you’ve enjoyed your trip and will return soon to trek in the Pamir mountains or as they call them here, the “Roof of the World”.